Executive Director Job Opening

 Manage FRC staff

-- Be responsible for the recruitment, employment, and release of all personnel, both paid staff and volunteers.
+- Be responsible for the recruitment, employment, scheduling, and release of all personnel, both paid staff and volunteers.

 - Ensure that job descriptions are developed, that regular performance evaluations are held, and that sound human resource practices are in place.

 - See that an effective management team, with appropriate provision for succession, is in place.

 - Maintain official records and documents, and ensure compliance with federal, state and local regulations.

 - Coordinate monthly staff meetings to ensure staff understands the near and mid term organizational goals.

 - Monitor Harvest Time tracking software to help staff prioritize their time and meet their deadlines.